SeniorProjectFall2023/GoFit-Project/README.md

 #### Repo Description <br>
 ​
-The GoFit-Project repo contains the folders, assests and forms for all the pages except the sign up and sign in folder which contain seperate folder for each.
-Within our assests folder, there is six sub folders ranging from css styles to the font families used, to the images that are being rendered on the frontend side.
+The GoFit-Project repo contains the folders, assets, and forms for all the pages except the signup and sign-in folders which contain separate folders for each.
+Within our assets folder, six sub-folders range from CSS styles to the font families used, to the images that are being rendered on the frontend side.
 In our forms folder, we have a.
-In the both the signin and signup folders there contains everything that is needed for the pages to be rendered properly such as css, fonts, and images.
+The sign-in and signup folders contain everything needed for the pages to be rendered properly, such as CSS, fonts, and images.
 <br>
-In the backend folder it contains the app.js as well as the installed node.js packages and files that are generated when installing node.js onto the droplet.
+The backend folder contains the PHP files corresponding to the HTML files to be compatible with the user registration system.
+The PHP files are settings, signing, and signup.php.
 This folder also provides a variety of functions that provide our common service functionality for the user. <br>
 ​
 #### Contribution guidelines <br>
 ​
 When contributing to the repo we want to make sure we are taking the right steps.
-This consists of using pull requests, documentation and doing frequent merging to avoid any conflicts.
-This can happen when two teammates modify the same lines in a file and each merges to the master branch.  <br>
+This consists of using pull requests, documentation, and frequent merging to avoid any conflicts.
+This can happen when two teammates modify the same lines in a file and each merges with the master branch.  <br>
 How do you solve this?
-Either change the modification on the spot while in the master branch or choose between either developers change.
-Along with that we need to use branching instead of solely merging into the mast branch.
-Having a variety of branches for different sectors of our code allows for better collaboration and improvement on code quality  <br>
+Either change the modification on the spot while in the master branch or choose between either developer change.
+We also need to use branching instead of solely merging into the mast branch.
+Having a variety of branches for different sectors of our code allows for better collaboration and improvement in code quality  <br>
 ​
 #### Connections  <br>